BananaPuncher714/LethalQuantities/README.md

 **Complex config types:**
 - [`AnimationCurve`](https://docs.unity3d.com/Manual/animeditor-AnimationCurves.html) - Represents a curve comprised of Keyframes.
 Each frame represents a key, and a value at that key(generally time).
+For more information, and a visual representation, check out [the mechanics](https://lethal.miraheze.org/wiki/Mechanics).
-  - A curve with no frames is left blank
+  - A curve with no frames is specified with a 0.
-  - A curve with one keyframe is described with a single number
+  - A curve with one keyframe is described with a single number.
+This option is recommended for most users unless you know what you are doing.
   - A curve with multiple keyframes is comprised of a keyframes(`key:value`) separated by commas
 - Global/inheritable options - Represents an option that can be inherited from the global configuration.
 Generally found in the moon configs.
   - `GLOBAL` or no value uses the global value